device42/puppet_to_device42_sync_py/README.md

 # Requirements
 Take the file `settings.yaml.example` and rename it to `settings.yaml`.
 Then change the settings to correct ones.
+Install `requirements.txt` with pip.
+Please note that you need installed `python-devel`.

 # Puppet Configure
 For proper connection clients certificate should be signed on puppet server and you should provide: